Many businesses use leasing and financing to acquire equipment and software, and for good reason; it makes solid business sense.

 Generally speaking, it is beneficial to work with someone who understands your particular market, regardless of the service you are seeking.
 This is even more crucial with regard to leasing.
 The equipment finance company’s understanding of market fluctuations and other factors that impact your business can greatly affect the successful outcome and desirability of a lease contract.

 For one, leases can vary and lease customization that takes into account individual company needs and requirements such as cash flow, budget, transaction structure, and cyclical fluctuations is a key reason that businesses lease.
 As an example, seasonal businesses would require lease terms with the flexibility to miss one or more payments without a penalty during their low season.
 It is also important for the equipment finance company to understand your business’s tax and cash flow requirements.
 For tax purposes lease payments are an allowable tax-deductible overhead expense from corporate income.
 This eliminates depreciating owned equipment over five to seven years, in accordance with IRS schedules.
 Residual rates—the value of the leased equipment at the end of the lease term—are another key reason to work with an equipment finance company knowledgeable about your market.
-When an equipment finance company has the knowledge and experience to set the residual accurately, they can provide you with the best possible lease payment schedule.
-Most importantly, the equipment financier can be considered a valued consultant, providing additional benefits through lifecycle asset management solutions.
+When an equipment finance company has the knowledge to set the residual accurately, they can provide you with an appropriate lease payment schedule.
+The equipment financier may also provide assistance with lifecycle asset management.

 Asking this question will eliminate any future misunderstandings about the number of payments, the total monthly payment due, and any additional costs related to insurance, taxes, and other charges.
 In addition, ask if there are additional costs associated with the lease that may occur during the course of the lease term, including late payment fees and other surcharges.